mach-composer/mach-composer-cli/docs/src/reference/cli/mach-composer_cloud_register-component-version.md

 ```
       --auto                          Add the version commits automatically based on the current branch
       --branch string                 The branch to use for the version.
 Defaults to the backend default if not set
+      --check-commits                 Look up the commits since the last version and register them with the new version.
+Only used in combination with --auto (default true)
       --create-component              Will create the component if it does not already exist
       --dry-run                       Dry run
       --git-filter-path stringArray   Filter commits based on given paths